Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 })

 // mismatch token due to typo at "wherrrre", parsing halts and re-syncs to upper rule so
-// "wherrrre age > 25" is not parsed.
-input = "select age from persons wherrrre age > 25"
+// the suffix "wherrrre age > 25" is not parsed. input = "select age from persons wherrrre age > 25"

 output = {